 - The number of sessions will depend on the complexity of difficulties, what information is required to answer referral questions, the ability to focus on assessment tasks, and whether recent relevant assessment results are available.

 - Testing during these sessions may include but is not limited to assessment of cognitive functioning, social development, adaptive functioning, academics, memory, attention/concentration, organisation/planning, expressive language, and/or reading skills.
 Information about individual needs, referral questions and the purpose of the assessment are used to determine what testing occurs and what data needs to be collected.

 - Testing may take the form of paper-and-pencil questionnaires or inventories, hands-on tasks, test batteries, online assessments, or structured observations.

 - A feedback meeting is conducted to discuss the results of the assessment, implications and meaning of the results, as well as recommendations for support, further assessment, or follow-up therapy or intervention.
 This session will last approximately 60-90 minutes.

 - At the feedback session you are provided with a written report that integrates assessment findings, addresses referral questions and outlines any recommendations for support, further assessment, or follow-up therapy or intervention.

-- School or tertiary education visits can be conducted to communicate results, implications and recommendations if appropriate and requested.
+- School, tertiary education, or workplace visits can be conducted to communicate results, implications. and recommendations if appropriate and requested.

 - A separate feedback session may be available for child/adolescent clients if appropriate and requested.